PT Independent Contractor Questions to Ask

 - Can IC’s market their services independently from the facility?

-- Does the facility have its own method to recruiting personal training clients?
+- Does the facility have its own method of recruiting personal training clients?
 If so, what does that process entail?

 - On average, what do your contracted personal trainers make monthly?